-I would suggest moving with as few belongings as possible because sometimes transporting things can be more expensive than buying the new one.
+The best option is to move to Germany with few belongings as possible.
+In some cases, transporting things can be more expensive than buying the new one.

-There are many companies and providers which will help you with that, but it’s might be quite expensive, especially air transport.
+Many companies and providers will help you with that, but it might be quite expensive, especially air transport.

 The city you move to

-I recommend moving to the big city with an international airport, so you will be surrounded by other foreigners and have more opportunities.
+Living in a large city with an international airport is always better if it’s your first time in Germany.
+So you will be surrounded by other foreigners and have more travel opportunities.

-So your costs might drastically vary depending on the city you move to Germany.
-The reason for this is regional differences in the economy and therefore in the costs of living inc. housing, goods, food, entertainment, transportation, etc.
+Your costs of moving and living will vary depending on the city you move to in Germany.
+The reason for this is regional differences in the economy and, therefore, in the costs of living, e.g., housing, goods, food, entertainment, transportation, etc.

-Most expensive cities in Germany are: Munich, Hamburg, Berlin, Frankfurt, Düsseldorf, Bonn and Heidelberg.
+The most expensive cities in Germany are Munich, Hamburg, Berlin, Frankfurt, Düsseldorf, Bonn, and Heidelberg.
 Not all of them are the biggest cities, but they still have very high prices and standard of living.

-Apart from this, the country has many cities that are reasonably cheaper than mentioned above, including Leipzig, Dresden, Bochum, Magdeburg, Bamberg, Rostock, and Kiel.
+Apart from this, the country has many reasonably cheaper cities, including Leipzig, Dresden, Bochum, Magdeburg, Bamberg, Rostock, and Kiel.

-So if you are coming from developing countries expend to spend more but also earn more.
-However, during the first months, you might don’t have any income, or if you have got a job offer already, your first income will be after around 1 month living in Germany.
+So if you come from a developing country, expect to spend more but earn more.
+However, during the first months, you might not have any income, or if you have a job offer already, your first income will be after around 1 month of living in Germany.

-The challenge when you are moving to the country/city is you need to invest first to settle down and start your normal budget life.
+The challenge when you are moving to the country/city is you need to invest first to settle down and start your everyday and steady life.

 Here is the breakdown of expenses you can expect when moving to Germany and 2 months after.
 Some of them are fixed costs some can vary:

-1. Your flight – 600 EUR, depending on the time of year, where exactly you’re flying from, and how much luggage you want to bring.
+1. Flight: 600 EUR, depending on the time of year, where exactly you’re flying from, and how much luggage you want to bring.

 4. Insurances for current and next month:

-- Car insurance for a year 500 EUR (if you plan to have one) (read types of car insurance in Germany)
+- Car insurance for a year: 500 EUR (if you plan to have one).

 5. Other expenses: